-Phase I is for women & their children fleeing an abusive environment.
-Also, offering structured individual and group work in a safe and nurturing environment to facilitate change for the individual and family.
+For women and their children fleeing an abusive environment.
+We offer structured individual and group work in a safe and nurturing environment to facilitate change for the individual and family.

 A vital link for victims in the community to access services offered by OASIS and others.

-Specialized services to enhance progress achieved during Phase I.
+Specialized services to enhance the progress achieved during Phase ⅼ.

 Did you know?

 - 1 in 3 women in the US have been victims of some form of physical violence by an intimate partner within their lifetime.

 - 1 in 5 women have been victims of severe physical violence by an intimate partner in their lifetime.

 - 1 in 7 women have been stalked by an intimate partner during their lifetime